-Employment Agreement with Dale E. Messick
+Employment Agreement with Eugene Nestro

-In July 2018, we entered into an amended and restated employment agreement with Mr. Messick.
-Pursuant to the employment agreement, Mr. Messick will be employed by us on an "at-will" basis, meaning either party may terminate the agreement at any time, with or without cause or advanced notice.
+Effective December 2, 2019, we entered into an employment agreement with Mr. Nestro.
+Pursuant to the employment agreement, Mr. Nestro is employed by us on an "at-will" basis.

-Under the terms of the employment agreement, Mr. Messick is eligible to participate in our senior management incentive plan for an annual discretionary cash bonus with a target value of at least 40% of his then current base salary, subject to the achievement of individual and corporate performance criteria to be determined by our board of directors or our Compensation Committee and set forth in the incentive plan.
+Under the terms of the employment agreement, Mr. Nestro's initial salary was \$275,000, which was subject to adjustment by the Compensation Committee from time to time.
+Mr. Nestro's annual base salary for 2021 is \$290,000.
+Under the amended and restated employment agreement, Mr. Nestro is eligible to participate in our senior management incentive plan for an annual discretionary cash bonus with a target value of at least 40% of his then current base salary, subject to the achievement of individual and corporate performance criteria to be determined by our board of directors or our Compensation Committee and set forth in the incentive plan.

-In the event that Mr. Messick's employment is terminated by us "without cause" or by Mr. Messick for "good reason" (each as defined in his employment agreement), subject to Mr. Messick's entering into and not revoking a separation agreement that includes, among other terms, a general release of claims in our favor, in a form acceptable to us, Mr. Messick will be entitled to receive:
+In the event that Mr. Nestro's employment is terminated by us "without cause" or by Mr. Nestro for "good reason" (each as defined in his employment agreement), subject to Mr. Nestro's entering into and not revoking a separation agreement that includes, among other terms, a general release of claims in our favor, in a form acceptable to us, Mr. Nestro will be entitled to receive:

-- severance payments equal to his then applicable base salary for a period of 9 months paid in installments on our regular payroll dates; - a discretionary lump sum bonus payment equal to the target bonus that he would have been eligible to receive for the year in which the termination occurs, which will be paid when we otherwise pay annual bonuses, so long as that date is no later than March 15th the following year in which the termination occurs; provided, however, if the termination occurs within three months prior to or 12 months following a "change in control" transaction (as defined in the employment agreement), then Mr. Messick will be entitled to receive a discretionary lump sum bonus payment equal to the maximum target bonus that he would have been eligible to receive for the year in which the termination occurs; - if he timely elects and remains eligible for continued coverage under COBRA, the health insurance premiums that we were paying on behalf of Mr. Messick and his covered dependents prior to the date of termination, until the earliest of (i) 12 months following termination, (ii) the date Mr. Messick becomes eligible for substantially equivalent insurance in connection with new employment or self-employment, or (iii) the date Mr. Messick ceases to be eligible for COBRA continuation coverage; and - · a cash payment for any unvested company matching contributions in Mr. Messick's account under our 401(k) plan.
+- severance payments equal to his then applicable base salary for a period of 9 months paid in installments on our regular payroll dates; - a discretionary lump sum bonus payment equal to the target bonus that he would have been eligible to receive for the year in which the termination occurs, which will be paid when we otherwise pay annual bonuses, so long as that date is no later than March 15th the following year in which the termination occurs; provided, however, if the termination occurs within three months prior to or 12 months following a "change in control" transaction (as defined in the employment agreement), then Mr. Nestro will be entitled to receive a discretionary lump sum bonus payment equal to the maximum target bonus that he would have been eligible to receive for the year in which the termination occurs;

+- if he timely elects and remains eligible for continued coverage under COBRA, the health insurance premiums that we were paying on behalf of Mr. Nestro and his covered dependents prior to the date of termination, until the earliest of (i) 12 months following termination, (ii) the date Mr. Nestro becomes eligible for substantially equivalent insurance in connection with new employment or self-employment, or (iii) the date Mr. Nestro ceases to be eligible for COBRA continuation coverage; and - a cash payment for any unvested company matching contributions in Mr. Nestro's account under our 401(k) plan.

-In addition, if Mr. Messick's employment is terminated by us "without cause" or by Mr. Messick for "good reason" within three months prior to or 12 months following a "change of control" transaction, all unvested stock options and other stock awards for our common stock held by Mr. Messick as of immediately prior to the termination date will accelerate in full.
+In addition, if Mr. Nestro's employment is terminated by us "without cause" or by Mr. Nestro for "good reason" within three months prior to or 12 months following a "change of control" transaction, all unvested stock options and other stock awards for our common stock held by Mr. Nestro as of immediately prior to the termination date will accelerate in full.